 3. Think visually, not in wordsMany professionals rationalise or justify decisions by writing long reports with lots of words to wade through.
 Design thinkers use images.
 Their way of thinking is visual.
 Simple diagrams, photo-evidence, development sketches… all of these help to communicate ideas and support effective and collaborative decision-making.
 I recently participated in a design thinking seminar at 10 Downing Street which advised senior civil servants to put more images and less words into briefings for Ministers, as these had more impact in terms of argument and evidence, and saved time.

 Designing is a professional craft that takes years of training and expertise to perfect.
 Design thinking is something different – it is, in my view, a useful bridge between designers and those who commission and use design.
 It provides a shared set of perspectives or values so that everyone is on the same page and pulling in the same direction when it comes to making the project a success.
 And as a people-centred innovation method, it makes sure that the needs of the end-user is considered in real depth.'

-Professor Jeremy Myerson will be leading the next Design Thinking & Innovation Executive Education Masterclass, taking place across the RCA and the Design Museum, 19–20 March 2020.
+Professor Jeremy Myerson will be leading the next Design Thinking & Innovation Executive Education Masterclass, taking place online, 18-23 March 2021.
 Book yourself a place.